dogedev1/Purge-System/README.md

 ## HOW TO INSTALL

 1. Drag the files to your fivem server's files.
-2. Go to Server.cfg and do "ensure [Purge-System]"
+2. Go to Server.cfg and do "ensure [Purge-System]".
+3. Install ox_lib & Interact Sound into your fivem server.
-3. Restart your server and join up!
+4. Restart your server and join up!

 ## Discord
 For other questions open a ticket in discord.gg/dogedev